What are unity ceremonies?

 Chosen teas are blended together and sampled in a unique mix representative of your relationship.
 The blended tea can be given as favours to guests.

-Also referred to as blessings for the wedding bands, this element involves all present at the ceremony.
-Your wedding rings are passed around your guests in a box, bag or in any container of your choice and guests are invited to give your wedding rings a positive thought of well wishing for a happy future for your union.
+Also referred to as blessings or warming of the wedding bands, this element involves all present at the ceremony.
+Your wedding rings are passed around your guests in a box, bag or in any container of your choice and guests are invited to give your wedding rings a positive thought of well-wishing for a happy future for your union.

 Individual candles are lit which are representative of the bride(s) and groom(s).
 Together you light a larger, personalised candle by merging the two flames together to make a new flame.
 This can include family members if required.

 Possibly the oldest documented wedding custom and used in religious, spiritual and non-religious weddings.
 Handfasting is the binding together of your hands accompanied by promises made to each other.
 Favoured by many couples including Viking/Norse, Pagan, fantasy, festival and Goth ceremonies, handfasting can include family members or friends.
 More information on handfasting can be found here.